fraktaler-3-3

 Newton Zooming Window

 Zooms automatically to mini-sets or embedded Julia sets deep in the fractal.
 Set the options (each action includes the ones above), then select the activate checkbox and left-click in the image where you want to zoom.
 Remember to deselect the activate checkbox if you want to use the left mouse zooming feature.
+This happens automatically unless the Keep Active checkbox is enabled.

 Wisdom Window